Reviews You Can Rely On

 Our Verdict

 The newest version of the MSR DynaLock Ascent Carbon is simple, elegant, and perfect for most users.
 The foam grip and rounded handle are comfortable to grasp, and the locking mechanism is easy to use and secure.
-The pair comes at an average weight but swings forward with the feel of a much lighter pole.
-It also packs down small and showed good durability in our test period, making this pole a great option for all-around use, from the trails to the boulder fields to alpine climbs and even winter backcountry arenas.
-This pole does it all.
-Check out how it compares to the competition in our article on the best trekking poles.
+The pair is average in weight but swings forward with the feel of a much lighter pole.
+It also packs down small and showed good durability during testing.
+This pole does it all, and we love it for all-around use, from the trails to the boulder fields to alpine climbs and even winter backcountry arenas.

 REASONS TO BUY